trondkr/model2roms/README.md

 file for each CLIM, INIT, and BRY files.
 UBAR and VBAR are calculated from U and V. Time is stored as julian day from 01/01/1948 (see soda2roms.py).

-Please send a comment on suggestions, questions, or modifications and improvements you would like to make.
+Please send a comment on suggestions, questions, or modifications and improvements you would like to make to me @ trondkristiansen.com.
 I would very much like to see this project go much further so that it can be useful for a variety of purposes.